lukstafi/navi-parens/README.md

 ### 1.0.0

 * Bug fixes.
 No, this time for real.
+Better test coverage with enforced tests.
 * Make the Navi-Parens-bound "move past next/previous word" consistently move past an alphanumeric word, rather than using the built-in `ctrl+rightArrow` / `ctrl+leftArrow` functionality.
-*